 Web Terminal

-The web terminal is an experimental in-browser interface that provides an interactive clickhouse-client session over WebSocket.
+The web terminal is an in-browser interface that provides an interactive clickhouse-client session over WebSocket.
 It is served from any ClickHouse HTTP port at the /webterminal path.

-Enabling the feature
+Enabling and disabling the feature

 Authentication